 32.2.8.3.3 WUR-Sync field for Low Data Rate

-For LDR, the WUR-Sync field is constructed as a multicarrier on-off keying (MC-OOK) signal.
-The OOK signal is constructed by concatenating two copies of the 32-bit sequence W, where each bit in the sequence has duration 2 µs, and W is defined in Equation (32-4).
+For LDR, the WUR-Sync field shall be constructed as a multicarrier on-off keying (MC-OOK) signal.
+The Sync-bit sequence is constructed by concatenating two copies of the 32-bit sequence W, where each bit in the sequence has duration 2 µs, and W is defined in Equation (32-4).

 (32-4)

-The OOK symbol modulates the OFDM symbol.
+This Sync-bit sequence is used to construct the WUR-Sync field waveform as shown in Figure 32-4 (An Example of a WUR signal generator for the WUR-Sync field).